Paroca72/sc-UrlShortener/README.md

-# scURL Shorterer
+# sc-UrlShorterer
-This is a very (very very) simple build of a URL Shorterer.
+This is a very (very very) simple build of a Url Shorterer.

 The solution contain simple a public area for insert/create a new URL and a private area for insert/update/delete new and existing URL.